carstenschaefer/DrawerJs/README.md

 Here you will find a detailed documentation about the usage and its configuration: [DrawerJs-Docs](https://www.drawerjs.com/documentation)

-## What is DrawerJs?
-How can I use it?
+## Release Notes

-Here are the release notes of the deployment since 2015: [Drawerjs-Release Notes] (https://www.drawerjs.com/release-notes)
+Here are the release notes of the deployment since 2015: [DrawerJs-Release Notes](https://www.drawerjs.com/release-notes)

+## Contribute?

+If you want to contribute or just help with PR, please contact me!

 # Documentation: